Acute posthemorrhagic anemia

 Acute posthemorrhagic anemia or acute blood loss anemia is a condition in which a person quickly loses a large volume of circulating hemoglobin.
 Acute blood loss is usually associated with an incident of trauma or a severe injury resulting in a large loss of blood.
 It can also occur during or after a surgical procedure.
+As this causes a lack of oxygen that can be delivered to the organs, it can lead to hemorrhagic shock and its symptoms, such as: tachycardia; hypotension; pallor and an altered state of mind.

+This condition belongs to normocytic and normochromic anemia.

+Treatment

+The treatments for the acute anaemia are resuscitation and fast replacement of lost blood with packed red blood cells which should aim to increase the level of haematocrit by 3 points and the level of haemaglobin by 1 point.
+The loss of blood should also be stopped with pressure and, if necessary, tools such as a tourniquet.